-Device driver is a software that is needed for a device to enable it communicate with the Operating system.
+A device driver is a software that enables a device to communicate with the Operating system.
 If a device driver for a particular device fails to install or get corrupted, that device won’t work as it cannot communicate with the operating system.

 To find the list of all devices and check if the drivers are installed, you need to check Device Manager.
 You can open Windows 10 device manager in two ways.

 - Right click on This PC -> Manage -> Device Manager

 - Press Windows Key + R for opening the Run window.
 Type devmgmt.msc for opening Device Manager.

 How the Device drivers normally get installed on your computer

 Windows 10 Installation

 Windows 10 is packed with support for more devices than its predecessor Windows 8.1.
 With every new release and update, Microsoft includes drivers for new devices.
 This means when the operating system is installed, Windows will automatically scan all connected devices, check if it has compatible drivers for these devices in its database and then installs the driver.